-Learn basic word-processing features that can help you to create letters, résumés, faxes and other documents that are used to apply for jobs.
+Learn the basic features of the Microsoft Excel spreadsheet environment that are frequently used for calculation and data entry functions in the workplace.
 Seats will be filled on a first-come, space-available basis.
-Instructor: D. P. Grogan Computer Lab, Room 311 Required Skills: The ability to read and comprehend English well and the skills acquired in the PC Basics class.
-You will learn to: Identify and navigate the basic features and elements of the Microsoft Word window.
-Execute multiple text-selection techniques.
+Instructor: H. White Computer Lab, Room 311 Required Skills: The ability to read and comprehend English well, and the skills acquired in PC Basics and Word I Basics.
+You will learn to: Identify and navigate the basic features and elements of the Microsoft Excel window.

 NOTE: Due to staffing issues, there will be no tax assistance on Feb.
 2. AARP Foundation Tax-Aide is available free to taxpayers with low and moderate income, with special attention to those 60 and older.
 Through a cadre of trained volunteers, AARP Foundation Tax-Aide has helped low- to moderate-income individuals for more than 40 years in every state and the District of Columbia.
 Come and meet with a trained AARP tax aide provider today.
 Service available from 1:30 p.m. to 5:30 p.m.

 AALEAD is an after-school program for middle and high school students with workshops on leadership development, educational empowerment, and community.
 We’ll be meeting after school every week on Mondays and Wednesdays from 3 – 6 p.m.
 Feb.
 18 through August for different activities to hone our leadership skills, technology chops, and other important life skills.
 Join us!